-Whether you are just starting to learn how to use the Liverpool Telescope, or are a regular user, sometimes you just need some help deciding what to observe.
+Whether you are new to Go Observing or are a regular user, sometimes you just need some help choosing what to look at in the night sky.

 - Resources around the website

-The Liverpool Telescope is robotic, so you do not have to stay up all night to use it.
-However, you do have to consider when you request your observations.
-Sometimes the light from bright objects in the sky (e.g. the Sun or full Moon) blocks your chosen astronomical object from the telescope’s view.
+However, you do have to think about when you request your observations.
+Sometimes, the light from bright objects in the sky (like the Sun or full moon) blocks your chosen object from the telescope's view.

-These web pages will help you to plan your observations:
+These web pages can help you to plan your observations:

 - Use the visibility scale

-The Go Observing interface will help you with decision making.
-For each type of object (e.g. planets, galaxies, stars etc...) it puts the object you have the best chance of observing at the top of the list.
+The Go Observing interface will help you with decision-making, too.
+For each type of object (e.g. planets, galaxies, stars, etc.), the one you have the best chance of observing will be put at the top of the list.

 The visibility scale shows you the chances of observing each object in the upcoming time period.

-You can turn the potential problem of not being able to observe your favourite planet right away into a classroom activity.
-Students can explain why some objects can be observed almost immediately, and for others you need to wait.
+You can turn the challenge of not being able to see your favourite planet right away into a classroom activity.
+Students can explain why some objects can be observed almost immediately and why you need to wait for others.

-Use the Learn section to explore different kinds of astronomical objects.
+Use the Learn section to explore different kinds of objects in space.

 Galaxy Example: